pybricks/pybricks.github.io/install/mindstorms-ev3/installation/index.md

 ---
 title: "Installing Pybricks on LEGO MINDSTORMS EV3"
+redirect_from: # there is no base ev3 page, so redirect it to this first install page
+  - /install/mindstorms-ev3
 ---

 This page guides you through the steps to collect and install everything you